Vaibhav0120/Flower-Bloom/README.md

 <br>

-<p>No Need To Perform Above Steps In This File.Those Steps Are Tutorial On How To Make Your Own Flower Bloom.</p>
+<p Align="center">No Need To Perform Above Steps In This File.Those Steps Are Tutorial On How To Make Your Own Flower Bloom.</p>
-<p>If You Just Want Working Code You Can Clone This Repositories And Run This Like Any Other HTML File.</p>
+<p Align="center">If You Just Want Working Code You Can Clone This Repositories And Run This Like Any Other HTML File.</p>

 <br>